YeoLab/flipper/README.md

 2. Container problems.

-- `The apptainer or singularity command has to be available...` — You need to make sure the singularity is setup on your system.
+- `The apptainer or singularity command has to be available...`, You need to make sure the singularity is setup on your system.
-- `No such file or directory` for an input that plainly exists — the path is almost certainly not bound into the container.
+- `No such file or directory` for an input that plainly exists, the path is almost certainly not bound into the container.
 Add a `--bind` for it to `apptainer-args` in your profile.
 This is the single most common failure when migrating a working config: only `WORKDIR` is bound automatically.
-- The image download fails on compute nodes — they likely have no outbound network.
+- The image download fails on compute nodes, they likely have no outbound network.
 Pull the images on a login node and set `R_CONTAINER` / `PYTHON_CONTAINER` in your Flipper config to the resulting `.sif` paths.
-- An R or Python package appears to be the wrong version — a host `R_LIBS`, `R_LIBS_USER` or `PYTHONPATH` is leaking in.
+- An R or Python package appears to be the wrong version, a host `R_LIBS`, `R_LIBS_USER` or `PYTHONPATH` is leaking in.
 Make sure `--cleanenv` is present in `apptainer-args`.

 3. Problems with EDASeq_hier normalization.
 If you are using EDASeq_hier normalization and you find your Snakemake runs are reguraly breaking at the normalization rule, it is likely that there are some problems with the combination of EDASeq normalization inputs you are giving to Flipper.
 Our first recommendation is to try the run with MOR_hier normalization to confirm that the problem is with EDASeq.
 We then recommend trying out a few different combinations of EDASeq normalization parameters to see if you can find one that works.
 Again, as we cannot guarantee that EDASeq is suitable for all datasets, defaulting to MOR_hier may be necessary.